 - FIPS Codes for use with the Motor Vehicle Rental Tax Return (PDF 249Kb)

-- 2013 Updated Guidelines for the Motor Vehicle Rental Taxes and Fee (opens in the Tax Policy Library)
+- 2013 Updated Guidelines for the Motor Vehicle Rental Taxes and Fee (opens in the Laws, Rules and Decisions)

 The Motor Vehicle Rental Tax (“Rental Tax”) is a tax levied on the rental of motor vehicles in Virginia, whether from a rental business or from an automobile dealership or other establishment, for a period of less than 12 months.
 The Rental Tax has been in force for many years, and has been administered by the Virginia Department of Motor Vehicles (DMV) since its inception.
 Legislation enacted by the 2011 Session of the General Assembly transferred the administration and collection of the Rental Tax) from DMV to the Virginia Department of Taxation effective July 1, 2012.